E-Bikes, E-Scooters, and More in New Jersey

 How does the New Jersey law define e-scooters?

-The new law created a new vehicle type called a “Low-speed electric scooter” which is defined as “a scooter with a floorboard that can be stood upon by the operator, with handlebars, and an electric motor that is capable of propelling the device with or without human propulsion at a maximum speed of less than 19 miles per hour.”
+New Jersey law defines a “Low-speed electric scooter” as “a scooter with a floorboard that can be stood upon by the operator, with handlebars, and an electric motor that is capable of propelling the device with or without human propulsion at a maximum speed of less than 19 miles per hour.”

 E-scooters must follow all the laws that apply to bicycles.
 That means that riders must comply with all the laws that apply to vehicles, such as obeying traffic signals and following the direction of traffic.
 Like e-bikes, e-scooters will be allowed to be parked on sidewalks, as long as they do not block pedestrian access.
 Operation on sidewalks and trails is up to local municipalities.